cormas/cormas/docs/robot-forager.md

 Try it yourself by setting the number of rows to 7, number of columns to 30, number of robots to 5 and number of minerals to 100.
 Once you have entered the values, you can close the editor, initialize the simulation and run it.

 ![](_media/robot-forager/26-custom-init.png)

+## Conclusion

+This simple tutorial demonstrated the basic functionality of Cormas, teaching you how to create a simple model and run a simulation.
+Real-life models are often more complex but the underlying principles remain the same.